avocadoodacova/readthedocs/source/Getting_Started.rst

 2. Getting Started
 ==================

+To conduct all steps for the generation of the shademap, a view preparations are mandatory before the start.

 2.1 Recommended installation of ArcGIS Pro and extensions
 ---------------------------------------------------------
     1. ArcGIS Pro Version: 3.3.2 or higher.